nchahal3/CPSC-359-Computing-Machinery-2/README.md

 # CPSC-359-Computing-Machinery-2
-All the assignments for cpsc 359 computing machinery 2
+All the assignments for CPSC 359 Computing Machinery II - BCM 2711 & BCM 2837 Arm Peripherals with C, Python, Cython and Logism

 Assignment 1 - Logism - 20/20